TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         update: no
         default: always set to current time at VM.create().

+    compute_node_uuid:

+        This is the UUID of the compute node on which the VM currently exists.
+        It is most useful when pulled from sources external to the GZ (whether in the VM, or from another node).

+        type: string (compute node's UUID)
+        vmtype: OS,KVM
+        listable: no
+        create: no
+        update: no
+        default: this is always pulled when the object is loaded.

     customer_metadata:

         This field allows metadata to be set and associated with this VM.
 The